 Additional efficiency is gained by encapsulating design specific sequences of transactions, such as "Initialize UART" and "Start DMA Operation" into a larger transaction.
 This helps with both test case generation and test case review.

 In class we learn how to write directed, algorithmic, constrained random, and Intelligent Coverage random tests within the test sequencer.
 Transactions are the foundation for all of these test methods.
 This makes it easy to use the method that is best suited to achieve best test coverage – whether it be any specific one or a mix of them.
 The randomization (Constrained Random and Intelligent Coverage) methods covered in class use RandomPkg and CoveragePkg from the OSVVM library.

 Since manually checking a test is tedious, error prone, and time consuming, making tests self-checking is important.
 In class we examine a number of different means of self-checking including result checking, protocol checking, timing checks, and error injection.
-The scoreboard data structure used in the class, and provided as a reusable package, is a FIFO like data structure used to facilitate result checking.
+The generic scoreboard introduced in this class is a FIFO like data structure used to facilitate result checking.
 The self-checking and scoreboard methods covered in class use AlertLogPkg and ScoreboardGenericPkg from the OSVVM library.

 All of SynthWorks' courses can be customized to meet your specific needs.